- Session H: August 5 – 29 (19 days)

 What is Included?

-The cost for the program includes individual, group, music, recreation, and computer-based therapies, caregiver education and support groups, homework materials, pre- and post-testing, and a comprehensive final report with detailed individualized treatment recommendations.
+The cost for the program includes individual, group, recreation, and computer-based therapies, caregiver education and support groups, homework materials, pre- and post-testing, and a comprehensive final report with detailed individualized treatment recommendations.

 Housing is not included as part of the program, but we have resources to help you find a home away from home while you’re at UMAP.
 Each session is between 3 and 5 weeks.
 An average session is 19 days.